Pour one out for the Rock ‘N Play, everybody.

 Unless you’ve been living under a rock, you probably know that the Fisher Price Rock ‘N’ Play was recalled.
 All 5 million of them.
-The Consumer Product Safety Commission issued the recall after 32 infants died in them over the past 7 years.
+The Consumer Product Safety Commission even re-issued the recall after approximately 100 infants deaths were linked to them and a similar inclined sleeper.

 So, circle of trust, both of my kids slept in a Rock ‘N Play sometimes.

 And, yes.
-I own a company focused on safe sleep.
-My business partner is a nationally renowned infant safe sleep expert.
+I focus on safe sleep and my business partner is a nationally renowned infant safe sleep expert.
 So, yeah, I knew the Rock ‘N Play wasn’t safe for sleep.
 I did it anyway.

 Why?
 Because I was fucking exhausted.

-My babies slept safely (on their backs, in a baby box, with no loose toys or blankets) the vast majority of the time.
+My babies slept safely (on their backs with no loose toys or blankets) the vast majority of the time.
 But every now and then, we’d have a Rock ‘N Play nap.
 I’m so grateful that my babies are ok and everything turned out ok.
 It’s all too easy for me to imagine being one of those 32 families who lost their baby.
 Devastating is the understatement of the century.

 While I count my lucky stars that I have a healthy 1- and 3-year old, I’d also like to count the ways you can make sure your baby is sleeping safely.